-Starry Skies Campaign postponed
+Starry Skies Campaign – Bristol and Bath

 This project builds on the charity’s annual national Star Count Campaign which maps the country’s darkest skies and identifies areas impacted by significant light pollution.
 It also compliments the recent recommendation published by the Government for ‘a night under the stars in a national landscape for every child’.